fborelli/OfflineStoreKit2/README.md

 - https://github.com/fborelli/OfflineStoreKit2.git

 ## License
 - OfflineStoreKit2 is a commercial product and uses a license key to verify your copy against the bundle ID you provide.
+- Please [purchase your license here](https://fborelli.gumroad.com/l/rqnmja) to make the product work properly and support an independent software developer.
+> [!IMPORTANT]
+> The bundle ID must be entered at the time of license purchase, and cannot be changed later.

+> [!NOTE]
-Once a bundle ID is registered in the OfflineStoreKit2 license site it can’t be changed.
-Please note that these IDs are case-sensitive, so make sure you register the correct case variant.
-To find the app bundle ID in Xcode navigate to your project/target settings.
+> Please note that these IDs are case-sensitive, so make sure you register the correct case variant.

+> [!TIP]
+> To find the app bundle ID in Xcode navigate to your project/target settings.
 Under the “General” tab, locate the “Bundle Identifier” field, which contains your app’s bundle ID.
-- Please purchase your license to make the product work properly and support an independent software developer.

 ## Sequence diagram
 ```mermaid